This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Background on Part-Prototype Models

 \section{Background on Part-Prototype Models}

-We introduce part-prototype models (\ppms) using the seminal work on ProtoPNet~\cite{Chen_2019_ThisLooksThat} as example.
-In ProtoPNet, the decision-making process follows the principle of ``this looks like that,'' where the input image is compared to learned prototypes and the final decision is based on the prototypes only (cf. Figure~\ref{fig:overview}, top row).
+We introduce part-prototype models (\ppms) using the seminal ProtoPNet~\citep{Chen_2019_ThisLooksThat}.
+ProtoPNet follows the principle of ''this looks like that``, comparing an input image to learned prototypes and basing its prediction solely on these comparisons.
+Figure~\ref{fig:overview} (top) illustrates this idea, and Figure~\ref{fig:ppm-reasoning}A shows a concrete example.